Washington’s paid family leave program running short on cash

-OLYMPIA — A new analysis of the financial health of Washington state’s paid family leave program estimates the fund will hit an $8.7 million deficit by the end of the year, leading to recommendations of another increase in the premiums on workers’ wages.
+OLYMPIA, Wash.
+(AP) — A new analysis of the financial health of Washington state’s paid family leave program estimates the fund will hit an $8.7 million deficit by the end of the year, leading to recommendations of another increase in the premiums on workers’ wages.

-The actuarial analysis by the consulting firm Milliman was presented to a legislative task force Friday, and it shows that the current premium rate is not keeping up with demand for the state benefit that launched in 2020.
+The actuarial analysis by the consulting firm Milliman was presented to a legislative task force Friday morning, and it shows that the current premium rate is not keeping up with demand for the state benefit that launched in 2020.

 The report recommends raising the rate to 0.79% of workers’ wages, up from the 0.6% rate that went into effect earlier this year.
 When premiums first were enacted, 0.4% of workers’ wages funded the program, with 63% paid by employees and 37% paid by employers.
 But in addition to the rate increase that took effect this past January, employees’ share increased to 73%, with the remainder paid by employers.